 A shower is arguably the most relaxing part of your day – and the most important part of your bathroom.
 But when shopping for a new showerhead, it can be easy to get overwhelmed by the huge selection available.
 Should you buy a rain shower or a massage shower?
 Are all shower heads low flow?
 How much gpm (gallons per minute) should you look for?
-Here we’ll explain what to look for in a shower head to help you make the perfect choice.
+Here we’ll explain what you need to look for in a shower head to help you make the perfect choice.

 How many gpm should you look for?